ansonl/mfm/README.md

 > If a release of MFM has not been built for your OS, you can launch the GUI by [downloading the code](https://github.com/ansonl/mfm/archive/refs/heads/master.zip), navigate to the code folder in the command line and run `python src/gui.py`.

+### Slicer Post-processor Script or Python Script in Command Line

+1. Add `mfm_cmd.py` command with the [listed parameters](terminal-setup.md) to slicer **Post-processing Scripts** setting.

+2. **Slice** your model.

+3. **Export Plate Sliced 3MF/G-code file** under the Print button in the upper right or File menu.

+> If you update the MFM Options file, you may need to add/delete a space at the end of the slicer **Post-processing Scripts** setting to get the slicer to allow reslicing.

-> ⚠️ **The first color change may be set to the wrong color.** If the first color change is incorrect, open the G-code in a text editor and search for `TX` (e.g. `T3`) where `X` is the wrong color index and **replace the first match of `T3` with `T0`** or desired base starting color index.
+> ⚠️ **Known bug: The first color change may be set to the wrong color.** If the first color change is incorrect, open the G-code in a text editor and search for `TX` (e.g. `T3`) where `X` is the wrong color index and **replace the first match of `T3` with `T0`** or desired base starting color index.
 This issue randomly occurs ~50% of the time due to a known 10+ year old Windows Python [bug](https://stackoverflow.com/questions/15934950/python-file-tell-giving-strange-numbers).

 ### Printing Your Processed 3MF/G-code